-With the tolling of the bells to bring in the 1967 two important events came into being: Canada's centennial year and the birth of the Borough of East York, consisting of the former Township of East York and the Town of Leaside.
+East York Historical Society are looking for volunteers who can help run our table at Todmorden Mills for Doors Open Toronto on Saturday, May 25th and Sunday, May 26th.
+If you're able to assist, please sign-up at the Registeration Desk at one of our meetings or contact Margaret McRae at 416-429-7821 centennial year and the birth of the Borough of East York, consisting of the former Township of East York and the Town of Leaside.
 The population of the new Borough is 97,000.
 Despite the misgivings of many individuals that the amalgamation of these 2 proud municipalities would prove a failure, the transition has taken place smoothly.
 Mayor True Davidson and the 8 Aldermen representing the 4 wards in the Borough will work hard to make all citizens proud of the new Borough.